nickpowersys/CaaR/README.md

 Begin by reviewing the sample input files in the data directory at https://github.com/nickpowersys/CaaR, within the data folder.

+Functions in each module build on output from the previous module.

 **Cleanthermostat module**: In addition to using functions in the cleanthermostat module to create a dict or pickle file, it is also possible to run the script in picklert.py (seen in the caar folder) from the command line in order to create a pickle file based on a delimited text file.
 Instructions are given in the source code comments of picklert.py itself.
 A binary output file with a .pickle extension will be created.

 **History module**: Once a pickle file or dict is created with the cleanthermostat module, the file name or dict can be used as an argument in order to easily create a pandas DataFrame using the DataFrame creation functions in the history module.
-The DataFrame will have a multi-field index (using IDs and time stamps).
-Other functions convert the DataFrames to NumPy arrays for deeper data analysis.
+The DataFrame will have a multi-field index, or pandas MultiIndex (using IDs and time stamps).

+**Histdaily module**: The functions in this module convert the observations from the **history** module into time series in NumPy arrays, for plotting/visualization and deeper data analysis.

 ## Contributors